gmonnier/emera/README.md

 Current status info
 ---------------------

-+ Yet, deployment on [Emera](http://www.gilles-monnier.com:8082) Emiting on port 8082.
++ Deployment on [Heliks](http://www.heliks.ch).
 Be sure your firewall allow connections to this port.
 + Contact gilles_monnier@yahoo.fr for detailed info.

 High level architecture